Cablab/devops/linux/linux.md

 - Upgrade all installed packages with `apt upgrade`
 - Remove a package with `apt remove <package-name>`
   - You can also remove all configs and data by running `apt purge <package-name>`

+## Disk Management

+- Run `df -h` to see file system and where partitions are mounted
+- Run `fdisk -l` to list disks/partitions on the system
+- The partition management command is opened with `fdisk <path-to-disk>`
+- When in the command, `m` prints help messages
+- For a new partition on the disk, `n` to start creating a new partition.
+If it's the first partition on the disk, `p` (or default enter) to create primary partition. fdisk will find the first available block, so hit enter to use that one.
+Then you can specify how much space to add to the partition.
+You can do like `+3G` to add 3GB, or if you want to partition the entire available disk, you can just hit the default enter and it'll grab all available space
+- To format a disk partition, you can use `mkfs`.
+There are multiple format options availble, but `mkfs.ext4` can be good?
+Format a partition with `mkfs.<format> <path-to-disk-partition>`
+- Temporarily mount a partition to a specific place with `mount <path-to-disk-partition> <path-to-mount-location>`
+  - Unmount a partition with `unmount <path-where-mounted>`
+- Permanently mount a partition by adding a line in `/etc/fstab`
+  - Format is in 6 columns, they are `<path-to-partition> <mount-path> <partition-format> <options> <dumping?> <file system check?>`
+    - Example: `/dev/sdb1 /image/storage ext4 defaults 0 0`
+  - After adding the entry, run `mount -a` to execute all mount commands in the `/etc/fstab` file